-SECTION 5.
-Report of Interim Moratorium.
-Pursuant to Government Code section 65858(d), 10 days prior to the expiration or any extension of this Interim Ordinance, the City Council will issue a written report describing the measures taken to alleviate the conditions which led to the adoption of this Interim Ordinance.
+SECTION 5: Report of Interim Moratorium.
+Ten days prior to the expiration of Urgency Ordinance No. 16-2152, the City provided a report describing the measures taken to alleviate the urgency pursuant to Government Code section 65858(d).
+Further, 10 days prior to the expiration or any extension of this Interim Ordinance, the City Council will issue a written report describing the measures taken to alleviate the conditions which led to the adoption of this Interim Ordinance.